Difference Between Federal and State Government

 Main Differences Between Federal Government and State Government

-1. The federal government has more power and responsibilities as compared to the state government because it legislates national and foreign affairs as well and also regulates the functioning of all states.
+1. The federal government has more power and responsibilities than the state government because it also legislates national and foreign affairs and regulates the functioning of all states.
 On the other hand, the state government will only regulate the issues and affairs of its state.

 2. The federal government has the authority to establish inferior courts so that it would be easier to regulate the legality, but the state government does not have the power to do so.